TomInTheBytes/SANS-HHC-2024/docs/act_2/powershell.md

         type welcome.txt
         ```

-    ??? success "Solution for question 2"
+    ??? success "Solution to question 2"

         !!! quote "Task"
             Geez that sounds ominous, I'm sure we can get past the defense mechanisms.